Md-Murthaza/Todo---Django-Project/README.md

-This is a simple todo app.which allows you to maintain regular todo tasks.the task is yet to be completed
+This is a simple todo app.which allows you to maintain regular todo tasks.

+The task is yet to be completed within a week